THE EUROPEAN COMMISSION TRAINEES ASSOCIATION

 5. The Diverstiy & Inclusion subcommittee has the mandate to coordinate the efforts to make the traineeship experience inclusive, organise awareness-raising events, and conduct relevant surveys.

-6. Each Coordinator shall be in close contact with the President and ensure that the Trainees’ Commmittee is kept informed of their subcommittee’s activities.
+6. Each Coordinator shall be in close contact with the General Coordinator and ensure that the Trainees’ Commmittee is kept informed of their subcommittee’s activities.

 3. All subcommittees are subject to the Statutes of the Association and may be audited by the Auditors.
 They also fall under the scope of protection of the Trainees' Committee and are covered by the Association's insurance scheme.
 However, the Trainees' Committee declines any liability for subcommittee activities that have not received prior approval.